whitfin/vessel/README.md

   There may be a little sluggishness to begin with due to the memory overhead described above but a little extra memory would solve this fairly easily.
 In future, I may even add a handler to Vessel to make sure that a warning is emitted one the peak of `:stdin` has been detected, in order to inform you roughly how much memory you're going to want.

 3. Combiners are fully supported as they are just Reducers.
 You can add a `:combiner` compilation target to your `:vessel` declaration in your `mix.exs` to compile a Combiner.
 I have made sure to test that both compilation and running a Combiner works in actuality.
+The example `wordcount` contains an example of combiner usage.

 4. Every time compilation is invoke with Mix, your binaries will be rebuilt (go ahead and try `mix compile`).
 If you wish to turn this off, you can remove the `:vessel` compiler from within your `mix.exs`.
 This will remove automatic compilation and require you to run the task `mix vessel.compile` in order to create your binaries.